Accessibility at The Summer House

 Noise / stimulation

-Generally (compared to a festival, for example) The Summer House is not a noisy event, and our larger venue for 2017 means more physical space for each person.
-However the Friday and Saturday night parties include more by way of disco / dancing / music performance.
+Generally (compared to a festival, for example) The Summer House is not a noisy event.
+However the Thursday and Friday night parties include more by way of disco / dancing / music performance.
 At all times there will be at least one quiet, calm "non-engagement space" available for people who wish to get away from stimulation.
-We also have a quiet / sober play area called the Sensual Dome.
+This is indoors and heated.
+We also have a quiet / sober play area called the Sensual Dome which is a wood-fired yurt.

 The camping area is a silent space after 9pm.
 It has been known for a small number of guests to disregard this, something we raise in daily meetings and ask our security team to listen out for.
-If guests are disturbing your sleep, please do not hesitate to get a member of the crew / Wellbeing Team / security (24 hours)
+If guests are disturbing your sleep, please do not hesitate to get a member of the crew / Wellbeing Team / security (24 hours).
+All indoor bedrooms are quiet spaces after 9pm., although as noted above it may be relevant to know that some of the bedrooms are close to the acoustic cabaret room.

 Alcohol & intoxication